passcod/blook/src/technical/starting-electronics/index.md

 The document is currently about 20% done (i.e. 20% to documenting the current state of my knowledge in this field).
 You may want to check back in a while as I complete more of it.

+_There are links to sources in (Author, Year) format whenever possible, with the year being that of publication; this is for learners to consult for more details on the topic, and for more advanced readers to judge whether something is incorrect or outdated._

 * auto-gen TOC;
 {:toc}

-# Rules

-In EE online advice, "rules" are more like guidelines.
-You'll find plenty of advice for seemingly contradictory "rules" and many rules can be broken "if you know what you're doing" or if you accept the tradeoffs.
-That said, as a beginner it's worth following rules as much as you can, as you most likely _don't_ "know what you're doing" or understand the tradeoffs.

-There's also a tremendous amount of advice out there that is outdated or based on little else than "it's always been done that way."
-Unfortunately as a beginner you (and I) won't have the knowledge to discount those, or to be able to decide if a piece of advice only really applies to certain use cases and not your own.
-[Robert Feranec](https://www.youtube.com/@RobertFeranec)'s YouTube channel is pretty great here.
-This document also includes links to sources whenever possible, with the year of publication; this is for learners to consult for more details on the topic, and for readers to judge whether something is outdated compared to another piece of advice they may have received.
-However, note that date of publication is an imprecise tool, as the author may have relied on older knowledge without verifying it.

 # Terminology